Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

   * Artciles are divided by different topics and tasks
   * Tasks are described in a simple way, using numbered list, simple commands, bold and italic.
   ![5](5.png)
-  * Interface is clear and rather minimalistic
+  * Interface is clear and rather minimalistic.

 ## Cons

 ### Too many topics in one artcile

 * In some articles you can find a lot of content whithout information on the top what's inside.
 It needs a lot f scrolling down to find what you're loooking for.
-* There's no **go back** or **back to the top** button, so you need to scroll again
+* There's no **go back** or **back to the top** button, so you need to scroll again.
   ![6](6.png)

 ### Poor quality screenshots

-* some of the screenshots are unreadible or too small
+* some of the screenshots are unreadible or too small.

 ### No language versions

-* The documentation is not avalibale in other languages than english or it is very hard to find
+* The documentation is not avalibale in other languages than english or it is very hard to find.

 ### A lot of knowledge